Sebo-the-tramp/Sebo-the-tramp.github.io/content/03_projects/tinysplat/index.md

 # Tinysplat

-During my the journey to understand Gaussian Splatting, I created Tinysplat as a hands-on project to explore its foundational concepts.
-By breaking down the complex process into more manageable parts, I aimed to simplify and clarify the underlying mechanisms.
-In this post, I’ll share the insights and discoveries I’ve made along the way, shedding light on the essentials of Gaussian Splatting through the lens of my experience with Tinysplat.
+During my journey to understand Gaussian Splatting, I created Tinysplat as a hands-on project to explore its foundational concepts.
+By breaking the process into smaller parts, I aimed to clarify the underlying mechanisms and make the technique easier to reason about.

 ## What is Gaussian Splatting?